PyLadiesBerlin/community-organisation/README.md

-# events
+# PyLadies Berlin Organisers Repository

-A repository to track event related tasks.
+A repository to track tasks related to organisation of our community.